Nacim-Guellati/Catching-fish-presence-FishNet/doc/test.md

-# Test the pre-trained FishNet model on a test images set
+# Test the pre-trained FishNet model

 0. Make sure you have gone through all the <a href='doc/Prerequisites.md'>Prerequisites</a><br>